-The prices of prescription pharmaceuticals have also been the subject of considerable discussion in the United States.
+The prices of prescription pharmaceuticals have been the subject of considerable discussion in the United States.
 To date, there have been several recent U.S. congressional inquiries, as well as proposed and enacted state and federal legislation designed to, among other things, bring more transparency to drug pricing, review the relationship between pricing and manufacturer patient programs, reduce the costs of drugs under Medicare and reform government program reimbursement methodologies for products.
 To those ends, President Trump issued several executive orders intended to lower the costs of prescription drug products.
-Certain of these orders are reflected in recently promulgated regulations, including an interim final rule implementing President Trump's most favored nation model, but such final rule is currently subject to a nationwide preliminary injunction.
-It remains to be seen whether these orders and resulting regulations will remain in force during the Biden Administration.
-Further, on September 24, 2020, the Trump Administration finalized a rulemaking allowing states or certain other non-federal government entities to submit importation program proposals to the FDA for review and approval.
-Applicants are required to demonstrate that their importation plans pose no additional risk to public health and safety and will result in significant cost savings for consumers.
-The FDA has issued draft guidance that would allow manufacturers to import their own FDA-approved drugs that are authorized for sale in other countries (multi-market approved products).
+Certain of these orders are reflected in recently promulgated regulations, including an interim final rule implementing President Trump's most favored nation model, but such final rule is subject to a nationwide preliminary injunction.
+The Biden Administration has frozen certain of the previous administration's measures to reform drug prices, pending further review.
+It remains to be seen how the Biden Administration will address this issue but, under Medicare Part D, the administration may seek to establish a ceiling for the launch prices of all branded, biologic, and certain generic drugs by referencing the average price of these drugs in other developed countries.
+At the same time, the administration may seek to limit Medicare Part D and public option drug prices through a tax penalty on manufacturers for increases in the cost of drugs and biologics above the general inflation rate.
+The Biden Administration has agreed to delay for a year the implementation of one of President Trump's signature drug pricing policies, from January 2022 to 2023.
+The policy at issue would have prevented drug makers and middlemen from negotiating rebates on prescription drugs.